AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 2. Pre-Installation Check List
 ===============================

 2.1.
-AWS EC2 Account for ACX
+AWS EC2 Account for Datacenter Extension
 ----------------------------

 ..
 Note:: If CloudN is deployed for Site2Cloud function, you do not need to setup an EC2 account.
 Skip this section.